nrldemir/MeDirectAssesment/README.md

        information :
         * The Database will be created auto and seeding the game settings to the Lights Out Game Database. (db migration)

 Step 3 : Run the "LightsOutGame.Client.App" in new instance.
-(Right click over the project -> Debug-> Star New Instance) Enter name,surname and select board size from list and then press to the "Play Game" button
+(Right click over the project -> Debug-> Start New Instance) Enter your name,surname and select board size from list and then press to the "Play Game" button

        information :
         * Client App gets game settings over Web Api and filled to the combobox.